Bulat-Ziganshin/FastECC/README.md

 With current implementation, maximum performance is reached only when all of the following conditions are met:
 - Block size >= 4 KB.
 Smaller block sizes means more cache misses, it can be avoided only by careful prefetching.
 - Overall data size limited to ~500 MB, processing larger datasizes are up to 1.5x slower.
-Efficient processing of larger data sizes will require
+Efficient processing of larger datasizes will require
 [Large Pages](https://msdn.microsoft.com/en-us/library/windows/desktop/aa366720(v=vs.85).aspx) support.
 - Number of source blocks is 2^N. Current implementation supports only NTT of orders 2^N, so number of blocks is rounded up to the next 2^N value, thus making real performance up to 2x lower.
 We need to implement PFA NTT as well as NTT kernels of orders 3,5,7,9,13 (since `0xFFF00000 = 2^20*3*3*5*7*13`) in order to get efficient support of arbitrary block counts.